 Imbalance in force is one of the top reasons why your jigsaw does not cut straight.
 The jigsaw blade angle from this upside-down position should be at zero degrees to achieve a straight line.
 Other angles include 15 degrees, 30 degrees, and 45-degree angles as well.

 You can’t expect to see immediate results even if you follow the advice mentioned above.
 Practicing is key to perfect straight cuts.
 Once you have the right blade, and guiding mechanism you should practice on extra material before you start using the jigsaw on the final project.

-It is important to remember that jigsaws are not meant for cutting straight lines.
-However, using the proper blade and straight fence will make the process easier.
+It is important to remember that jigsaws are not guaranteed to cut straight lines.
+However, using the proper blade and straight fence will make the process easier and make the jigsaw less likely to cut crooked.
 You should let the jigsaw run at its own speed without forcing the machine and with practice, you too will be able to get straight cuts.